divvun/libdivvun/README.md

 the word form of `KeepThisWord` will be substituted for `$1`.

+A real example from North Sámi is the error "dego lávvomuorran" where we want to delete the word "dego" from the suggestion and keep "lávvomuorran" (the central word, `$1` in `errors.xml`):

+    ADD (&syn-not-dego)      TARGET Ess IF (-1 ("dego")) ;
+    ADDRELATION (DELETE1 $2) TARGET (&syn-not-dego) TO (-1 ("dego"));

-You may delete more words from the same suggestion using `DELETE2` etc.
+You may delete more words from the same cohort using `DELETE2` etc.

 In South Sámi sometimes phrasal verbs are used (due to a literal translation from Scandinavian languages) where the verb alone already expresses the concept.
 This is the case for "tjuedtjelh bæjjese" (verb + adverb) meaning "stand.up up".
 With the following rule we first annotate the error and then delete the adverb "bæjjese".

     ADD (&syn-delete-adv-phrasal-verb) TARGET (V) IF (0 ("tjuedtjielidh") OR ("fulkedh")) (*0 ("bæjjese") BARRIER (*) - Pcle) ;
     ADD (&syn-delete-adv-phrasal-verb) TARGET (Adv) IF (0 ("bæjjese")) (*0 ("tjuedtjielidh") OR ("fulkedh") BARRIER (*) - Pcle) ;

     ADDRELATION (DELETE1) (V &syn-delete-adv-phrasal-verb) TO (*0 (Adv &syn-delete-adv-phrasal-verb) BARRIER (*) - Pcle) ;